 Kenneth’s main areas of practice are litigation, restructuring and insolvency, and international arbitration.
 He has substantial experience representing clients in complex contentious matters involving contractual claims, property disputes, shareholder disputes, banking claims, trust disputes, directors’ duties, media and entertainment disputes, employment, and defamation.
 Kenneth also regularly represents lenders, borrowers and insolvency professionals in relation to liquidation, judicial management, receivership, schemes of arrangement, and complex multi-jurisdictional restructurings.

-Kenneth has been consistently cited and recommended for his expertise in restructuring and insolvency.
-He is named as a Rising Star by IFLR1000, and cited as a Noted Practitioner by Chambers Asia-Pacific.
-In The Legal 500 Asia Pacific, Kenneth is described as a key individual “noted for the restructuring of distressed companies in the shipping and oil and gas sectors”, and is praised by clients for providing “practical advice, taking into account the commercial reality and business needs.”
-He is also recognised as a Future Star in International Arbitration and Commercial and Transactions by Benchmark Litigation Asia-Pacific.
+Kenneth has been consistently recommended for his expertise in restructuring and insolvency, as well as disputes work.
+Chambers Asia-Pacific notes his “substantial experience in a range of contentious matters, acting for both domestic and multinational clients”, Kenneth is recognised as a Future Star in International Arbitration and Commercial and Transactions by Benchmark Litigation Asia-Pacific, and is cited as a Notable Practitioner by IFLR1000.
+The Legal 500 Asia Pacific describes Kenneth as a key individual “noted for the restructuring of distressed companies in the shipping and oil and gas sectors”, and is praised by clients for providing “practical advice, taking into account the commercial reality and business needs.”

 Kenneth graduated from the National University of Singapore with an LL.B.
 (Hons) degree (First Class), where he was awarded a number of academic prizes and scholarships, and represented NUS at the Philip C. Jessup International Law Moot Court competition.
 He was awarded the Hauser Global Scholarship to study at the New York University School of Law where he obtained an LL.M.